 - Big Damn Heroes: The Gaang were too busy tending to Toph's wounds after Zuko accidentally burned her to notice Combustion Man sneaking up on them, and preparing to fire.
 Good thing Zuko was here to make up for his mistake.

 - Bizarrchitecture: The Western Air Temple is hanging upside down from a cliff.

 - In the commentary, Mike and Bryan note that this could prove quite a problem to M. Night Shyamalan's live action adaptation.
 Of course, this was before the first film of that adaptation flopped so badly that the other two were scrapped.

-- Call Back: Part of the reason why Aang accepted Zuko as his Firebending teacher is because he realizes Zuko feels genuinely sorry for accidentally burning Toph.
+- Part of the reason why Aang accepted Zuko as his Firebending teacher is because he realizes Zuko feels genuinely sorry for accidentally burning Toph.
 Aang himself did the same thing much earlier to Katara.
 Both Aang and Zuko know that fire is a wild element, and how it feels to accidentally burn someone you love.

 - Chirping Crickets: Done with a badgerfrog.

 Zuko: "Well...that's not his name, but..."

 - Declarative Finger: While Zuko is doing an Uncle Iroh impression.

 - Did You Just Punch Out Cthulhu?: Sokka, a Badass Normal, kills Combustion Man by hitting him in his third eye; when Combustion Man tries to use his powers, his powers backfire, blowing him up.

 - Digging Yourself Deeper: Yeah, Zuko, mentioning the assassin you sent after them was not a good idea.